strukk311/finance-test-task/README.md

 # React Test Task

+This application connects to a locally running service and displays price changes for some tickers in real time.

+## Local development

+### Dependencies
+* Node v14.18.2 and higher
+* NPM 6.14.15 and higher

+### Technologies:
+* SCSS
+* Typescript
+* React
+* React hooks
+* React router
+* Redux
+* Socket.io

 ## Requirements

 We need you to implement a solution to display price tickers data on the UI in realtime.